lando/lando/docs/config/lagoon.md

 Note that if the above config options are not enough, all Lando recipes can be further [extended and overriden](./../config/recipes.md#extending-and-overriding-recipes).

-### Flavor

-This is not configurable.
-Lando only support Drupal projects currently.

 ### Build steps

 If you have steps you need to run to get your site into a workable place you can put them in the `build` key of your recipes `config`.
 By default, we will run `composer install` but you may wish to augment that with any front end compilation tasks you may have as in the example below: